pusher/docs/docs/channels/library_auth_reference/server-library-reference-specification.md

 ## Tests and code coverage

 The library MUST include a standardised set of unit tests, covering its critical functionality.
 The exact implementation SHOULD be dictated based on development language best practices.
+The test cases are self descriptive, however implementation examples can be found in the [Channels Swift server library](https://github.com/pusher/pusher-http-swift/tree/main/Tests/PusherTests).

 ### Triggering events